Xieql/kurator/docs/content/en/docs/fleet-manager/backup/backup.md

 - **Cron Expression in `spec`**:
     - The `schedule` field within the `spec` uses a cron expression.
 This defines when a backup is to be performed.
     - Once set, the backup won't be executed immediately.
 Instead, it waits until the time specified by the cron expression.
+    - The current setting `*/5 * * * *` schedules backups every 5 minutes, which is a test interval.
+After testing, please promptly clean up this schedule.

 - **Destination in `spec`**:
     - The `destination` field under `spec` points to `kurator-member2`.
 This means the backup is specifically for this cluster within its fleet.